py2sdr/mtools/README.md

 ## Limitations

-- UDP provides no guarantee of delivery or ordering
+- UDP provides no guarantee of delivery or ordering (I never had a problem with this)
-- No built-in error correction or retransmission
+- No built-in error correction or retransmission (I never had a problem with this)
-- Receiver must be running before sender starts (or it will miss initial packets)
+- Receiver must be running before sender starts (normally not an issue)
-- No encryption or authentication
+- No encryption or authentication (not an issue in local networks)

 ## Platform Support